lizmat/raku-all-modules/jonathanstowe/p6-Linux-Cpuinfo/README.md

 ## Support

-This should be considered experimental software until such time that Perl 6 reaches an official release.
-However suggestions/patches are welcomed via github at
+Suggestions/patches are welcomed via github at:

    https://github.com/jonathanstowe/p6-Linux-Cpuinfo

 I'd be particularly interested in the /proc/cpuinfo from a variety of architectures to test against, the ones that I already have can be seen in t/proc

 I'm not able to test on a wide variety of platforms so any help there would be appreciated.

 ## Licence

 Please see the LICENCE file in the distribution

-(C) Jonathan Stowe 2015
+(C) Jonathan Stowe 2015, 2016